What it’s like to sail Croatia with Travel Talk Tours

 When I booked sail Croatia with Travel Talk Tours, the only other place I really wanted to visit that wasn’t on the itinerary was Plitvice Lakes.
 When we arrived in Split on the last day there was a bunch of us that organised rental cars and took a day trip to the Lakes.

-Unfortunately, I’m not sharing accommodation recommendations for Split as a group of us stayed in an Airbnb for the night and it was a bit of a nightmare.
+I’m not sharing my accommodation for Split as a group of us stayed in an Airbnb for the night and I would not stay there again.
+However, there are plenty of other options on booking.com.

 sail Croatia with Travel Talk Tours